zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 output in a way that the machine can hold it, and it will immediately disappear if it enters the player's inventory or a chest.

-IMPORTANT NOTE: Also set either `Color`, `CopyColor` (only works if the input has a color tag), or if you're using a custom output method, output a `ColoredObject` on the holder item's output entry.
+IMPORTANT NOTE: Also set either `ObjectColor`, or if you're using a custom output method, output a `ColoredObject` on the holder item's output entry.
 This makes zero mechanical difference, but it makes the game properly draw the holder item as its content properly (colored objects force the game to use the full draw function instead